-Feeney Apartments and Faught Court Townhomes utilized the County's density bonus provisions under the Affordable Housing Programs to provide affordable units.
+Feeney Apartments and Faught Court Townhomes utilized the State -density bonus program to provide affordable units.
 Affordable units are subject to income restrictions and allows continued affordability to be considered during the end of affordability terms and agreements.

 Due to the high demand for rental units, property owners may experience added pressure to convert low-income units to market rate units to maintain relatively profitable margins for owners.
 Although there are multiple efforts to increase new affordable housing stock, preserving existing affordable units is equally important and is typically less expensive and faster than construction of new units.
 There are publicly funded incentives to maintain such units and streamline permit application processes, as further discussed below.